roshangm1/blog/content/posts/2020-07-22---hello-world.md

   I sued to write as soon as I stumble upon something interesting or something challenging.

-category: Hello
+category: introduction
 tags:
   - introduction
   - non-tech
 ---

 It's been a long overdue.
 But finally I decided to get back to the place where I sued to write as soon as I stumble upon something interesting or something challenging.

 During my early days in my career, I used to write a lot.
 I used to write about the tech topics that I found fascinating.
 For instance, content of my topics used to be like "how to format a PC ?", "how can you customize your linux distro?", "tips and tricks in Windows XP", etc. But as I grew more, this beautiful habit grew less.
 Of course, because of more work, more pressure but mostly because of less motivations and more laziness.

 Anyway, now I am trying to pull myself together.
-Just to give heads up, in coming days, I will be writing about different technical topics ranging from beginner to ***research oriented***, probably some career tips for the absolute beginners and maybe some of my own boring philosophies.
+Just to give heads up, in coming days, I will be writing about different technical topics ranging from beginner to **_research oriented_**, probably some career tips for the absolute beginners and maybe some of my own boring philosophies.

 It's time to `reset --HARD`.
 See you in the next blog